PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 ```
 {: .output}

-When you're done, quit the view by pressing `q`.
+When you're done, quit the view by hitting the `q` button.